gerald1248/hollows/README.md

 <img src="screenshots/screenshot.png" height="400" alt="Hollows screenshot"/>

 `Hollows` is an arcade game in the style of the 80s.
 Your task is to rescue settlers from a sequence of caves known as the Hollows.
+If you have an Android device or compatible Chromebook, you can download it from the [Play Store](https://play.google.com/store/apps/details?id=gerald1248.hollows).

 Gameplay is optimized for public transport and open spaces:

 * startup time is short
-* no data connection required
+* strictly offline
 * battery use is moderate
 * levels are brief
 * contrast is high for open air use
+* audio is off until you turn it on

 In terms of UI, `Hollows` breaks with arcade conventions in that it